Use the buttons below to read all of the AAIMI Home Automation tutorials.

 The control-center will once again load into the devices panel.
 This time when you add the device, choose WAN from the drop-down menu under 'Is this a LAN or WAN device?'.

 The next time you log in remotely you will see the popup asking which device you are using.
 This time type the name you gave your phone in the device setup.
 AAIMI will remember the phone after that

-If you have enabled GPS in the configuration GUI you can now head to the GPS tab to enable AAIMI to use your phone's GPS location to see if you are home.
+Back in the Control Center, click the GPS tab.
+You need to enable AAIMI to use your phone's GPS location to see if you are home.

-Type your phone's name, select On, then press Submit
+Type your phone's device name, select On, then press Submit

 AAIMI will now monitor the GPS coordinates for your phone whenever the browser checks the server, and call AAIMI Mapper to determine if you are in your home perimeter.

-Click the More tabs to open the third row of options and click the User tab.
+In the third row of options and click the Users tab.

 Enter a username for the person and their email address.
 Then select Home or Away under Occupancy status.
 Click Add, and that's it.

 If outgoing email is enabled the person will receive a welcome email from AAIMI with their temporary password.
 From then on they can access the AAIMI GUI and control the home.